89luca89/distrobox/docs/README.md

 or if you want to select a custom directory to install without sudo:

-`curl -s https://raw.githubusercontent.com/89luca89/distrobox/main/install | sh -s -- -p ~/.local/bin`
+`curl -s https://raw.githubusercontent.com/89luca89/distrobox/main/install | sh -s -- --prefix ~/.local`

 Else you can clone the project using `git clone` or using the latest release [HERE](https://github.com/89luca89/distrobox/releases/latest).

-Enter the directory and run `./install`, by default it will attempt to install in `~/.local/bin` but if you run the script as root, it will default to `/usr/local/bin`.
-You can specify a custom directory with the `-p` flag such as `./install -p ~/.bin`.
+Enter the directory and run `./install`, by default it will attempt to install in `~/.local` but if you run the script as root, it will default to `/usr/local`.
+You can specify a custom directory with the `--prefix` flag such as `./install --prefix ~/.distrobox`.

+Prefix explained: main distrobox files get installed to `${prefix}/bin` whereas the manpages get installed to `${prefix}/share/man`.

 Or check the [Host Distros](compatibility.md#host-distros) compatibility list for distro-specific instructions.